 7 Next steps

 7.1 The Chair presented the draft report of the third meeting to the Group for approval.
 Members considered the Report and suggested modifications.
 The draft report was agreed for publication by the Secretariat.

+7.2 During the review of the meeting report….[Saudi Arabia to suggest text]

 8 Any other business